How to Be Prepared for a Natural Disaster

 How can I help those who are in need?

-Many people may be wondering how they help those who are suffering the devastating effects of recent natural disasters.
-The Red Cross has a donation page in which you can choose to donate money to help with Hurricane Irma, Hurricane Harvey, or a general disaster relief fund.
+You may be wondering how to help those who are in need.
+The Red Cross has a donation page in which you can choose to donate money to help with local and national disasters, humanitarian efforts, families who have experienced a house fire, or a general disaster relief fund.

 Other nonprofits contributing to disaster relief include Americares (medication and medical supplies) and Convoy of Hope (feeding those affected by disaster and poverty).
 You may also choose to help through a local charity or ecclesiastical organization.